yorkie/react-native-wechat/.github/ISSUE_TEMPLATE.md

 3. What platform does your issue occur on?
 (Android/iOS/Both)

-4. Please provide a clear and concise description of what the bug is as precisely as possible，you can  :
+4. Please provide a clear and concise description of what the bug is as precisely as possible，you can:

   1) post a screenshot to explain in which case you get the issue?
   2) related `logs`？